salesforce/bazel-java-sdk/README.md

 - [Pull Requests](https://github.com/salesforce/bazel-java-sdk/pulls) want to contribute a fix or a feature?
 Send us a PR!
 See our [Contributors Guide](CONTRIBUTING.md).
 - [Releases](https://github.com/salesforce/bazel-java-sdk/releases) released versions of the SDK are published here

+🔥 As of now, the major consumer of the SDK is [bazel-eclipse](https://github.com/salesforce/bazel-eclipse).
+The ongoing development of the SDK is mostly occuring as side effect of [Issues being worked on](https://github.com/salesforce/bazel-eclipse/issues) in that repository. bazel-eclipse has a copy of the SDK, and we are using copy scripts to move code back and forth between Git repositories.

 ### Design Tenets

 #### Model the Domain